fujun0406/movie_recommendation_with_spark/README.md

 <em>Table 2: `movies.csv` file.</em>

+## Methodology
+In this project, we utilize two algorithms to build model which are ALS and deep leraning.
+In terms of ALS algorithm, it is a popular algorithm whihc is implemented in [Apache Spark ML](https://spark.apache.org/docs/latest/api/python/reference/api/pyspark.ml.recommendation.ALS.html#pyspark.ml.recommendation.ALS) and built for a larges-scale collaborative filtering problems.
+So, we consider to use the method in this dataset.
+For the deep learning algorithm, we use [Keras](https://keras.io/) to construct network.
+In this project, we only tune the rank parameter in ALS alogrithm, if we consider hyperparameter or different topologies toward both methods, the results may be different.

 ## Results
 For the userID 474, different algorithms provide different recommendations.
+The results as following,

 |Movies with high ratings from user |
 |:------------------------------   |